yaravind/old-gitbooks/algebraic_data_types.md

 case object Spring extends Season
 ```
 - Pattern matching simplifies the way we work with enumerated types
-- It is not always possible to enumerate all possible values of a type, for e.g. Color.
+- It is not always possible to enumerate all possible values of a type, for e.g. `Color`.
 This is where the sum and product types are helpful.

 ## Sum Types